Sri Lanka deploys troops in capital after violence, protests

 Protesters blamed the Rajapaksa brothers' alleged corruption and style of administration for the economic crisis.

-The prime minister's resignation has created an administration vacuum with no Cabinet, which dissolved automatically with the resignation.
+The prime minister's departure has created an administration vacuum with no Cabinet, which dissolved automatically with the resignation.

-The president is under pressure to appoint someone who could unite everyone as the prime minister, give much of his power to Parliament and resign.

 The void has also created fears of a military takeover especially if violence continues.